PredDiff: Explanations and Interactions from Conditional Expectations: Shapley values

 and

 The contribution $\delta_{Y\!Z}(x)$ is identical to the joint \pd{} effect up to a global sign and a slightly different conditioning.
 We start by discussing \Cref{app-eq:shap_clf_int1}, where the first term vanishes due to the no-interaction property.
 The second term relates to the \emph{mutual information dilemma}, which we discuss in \Cref{app-sec:derivationinteraction}.
-However, unlike for \pd{}, for which only \Cref{app-eq:shap_clf_int1} applies, 'Shapley interaction index' produces a conditional independence condition with respect to all subsets $S$.
-In the given case, this means that $\delta_{Y\!Z}(\emptyset)$ introduces two additional conditions $p(x,y|c)=p(x|c)p(y|c)$ and $p(x,y)=p(x)p(y)$.
-Similar to the previous regression analysis, using the interventional (marginal) definition of Shapley values lead to vanishing second terms in both equations.
-This comes at the price of having to evaluate the model off-manifold.
-However, $p(x,y|c)=p(x|c)p(y|c)$ remains as an additional constraint that has to be imposed for a non-interacting classifier in the Shapley case.
-In general this condition is not fulfilled, thus, the 'Shapley interaction index' does satisfy the \emph{no-interaction} property in its most general form.
+However, unlike for \pd{}, for which only the analogue of \Cref{app-eq:shap_clf_int1} applies, the 'Shapley Interaction Index' produces a conditional independence condition with respect to all subsets $S$.
+In the given case, this means that $\delta_{Y\!Z}(\emptyset)$ introduces two additional conditions $p(y,z|c)=p(y|c)p(z|c)$ and $p(y,z|x)=p(y|x)p(z|x)$.
+The second term could in principle be avoided upon using a fully factorizing, marginal imputer distribution, which potentially leads to off-manifold evaluations.
+However, $p(y,z|c)=p(y|c)p(z|c)$ remains as an additional constraint that has to be imposed for a non-interacting classifier in the Shapley case.
+In general, this condition is not fulfilled, thus, the 'Shapley Interaction Index' does satisfy the \emph{no-interaction} property in its most general form.

-\section{Anchored Decomposition and Interactions}
+\section{Anchored decomposition and interactions}